StevenJV/ps/README.md

 # ps
-just a repo for my powershell scripts; most are aliased to powershell command-line shortcuts via my $PROFILE
+Probably not much use to others, this is just a repo for my powershell scripts and other files.
+Most of these scripts are aliased to powershell command-line shortcuts via my $PROFILE